inf16nyu/home/README.md

 ###Bibliography
 There is no required book.
 Assigned readings will come from freely-available online material.
 #### Core Materials
   - Kevin Murphy, [Machine Learning: a Probabilistic Perspective](http://www.cs.ubc.ca/%7Emurphyk/MLbook/index.html), MIT Press, 2012.
+You can read this online for free from [NYU Libraries](http://site.ebrary.com/lib/nyulibrary/detail.action?docID=10597102).
 We recommend the latest (4th) printing, as earlier editions had many typos.
 You can tell which printing you have as follows: check the inside cover, below the "Library of Congress" information.
 If it says "10 9 8 ...
 4" you've got the (correct) fourth print.
   - Daphne Koller and Nir Friedman, [Probabilistic Graphical Models: Principles and Techniques](http://pgm.stanford.edu/), MIT Press, 2009.
   - Mike Jordan's notes on [Probabilistic Graphical Models](https://people.eecs.berkeley.edu/~jordan/prelims/)
   - [MIT lecture notes](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-438-algorithms-for-inference-fall-2014/lecture-notes/) on algorithms for inference.